• Skip to primary navigation

 How to store leftovers

 Got leftover cream of tomato soup?
-Leftovers can be stored in the fridge in a sealed container for up to four days or frozen for up to 3 months.
+Leftovers can be stored in the fridge in a sealed airtight container for up to four days or freeze for up to 3 months.
 Garnish with fresh basil after you reheat the leftovers.

 Four bowls of cream of tomato soup.